 Producers have numerous challenges writing new business: time restraints, gatekeepers, incumbent brokers, unmotivated prospects, etc. Add in a global pandemic, remote workforces, and communication barriers, and it can become paralyzing.
 It can be hard to talk about business when the world is going through this type of disruption.
-Take action by planning for the worst and working hard for a positive outcome.
+Evolve your selling during COVID by planning for the worst and working hard for a positive outcome.
 Producers should be actively positioning themselves as a strategic resource for their client base and selling the value proposition of your firm.
 Take this time as an opportunity to build new relationships and strengthen existing ones.
 Stand above by going beyond to service your clients.
 It is time to differentiate the experience.

-This week, MarshBerry is hosting two webinars detailing how producers need to change their sales approach during the pandemic.
+This week, MarshBerry is hosting two webinars detailing how producers need to change their sales approach to selling during COVID-19.
 Specifically, should producers continue to prospect, if so – how should they approach it, and how can they build a virtual sales process?
-In Today’s ViewPoint, we’re providing a preview into why it’s important to continue prospecting.
+In Today’s ViewPoint, we’re providing a preview into why it’s important to continue sales prospecting during COVID-19.

 In the scenario where you have already established a connection with a prospect – don’t wait!
 Be sure you have adjusted your message to be relevant and aligned with today’s environment – be proactive in initiating the conversation.
 Reach out now.
 Secure the “meeting” with a virtual engagement.
 Changing from a face-to-face meeting to a virtual meeting requires some modifications.
 Your sales approach needs to change to reflect a new virtual environment.

-- 1. Fighting the Commodity Factor: It’s no secret that most prospects already view some producers as a “commodity”.
+- Fighting the Commodity Factor: It’s no secret that most prospects already view some producers as a “commodity.”
 Most conversations tend to sound the same and are filled with empty promises.
 It’s hard enough to overcome this while face-to-face with your prospect.
-In a virtual environment you must hone your communication techniques and have succinct points that differentiate you and your firm.
-Key differentiators will be memorable when you combine with your sales process, with how you can help them, and how you can add value now and in the future.
+In a virtual environment, you must hone your communication techniques and have succinct points that differentiate you and your firm.
+Key differentiators will be memorable when you combine with your sales process, with how you can help them and how you can add value now and in the future.
 This can set your conversation apart from the rest, even if you’re not in the prospect’s office.

-- 2. Your Objectives Remain the Same: If your traditional sales process focuses on discovery (which we would encourage), the same still applies for a phone call or virtual meeting.
-You want to keep the same type of meeting and conversation flow as you would when meeting in-person.
+- Your Objectives Remain the Same: If your traditional sales process focuses on discovery (which we would encourage), the same still applies to a phone call or virtual meeting.
+You want to keep the same type of meeting and conversation flow as you would when meeting in person.
 Strive to ask more questions.
-Uncover more about what is important to them, what is worrying them, or directly impacting them both before COVID -19 and now, in the moment.
+Uncover more about what is important to them, what is worrying them, or directly impacting them both before COVID -19 and now, at the moment.

-- 3. Lacking the Intangibles: Not meeting in person with your prospect creates a few extra challenges.
-You are not sitting across the table from one another and it is more difficult to read non-verbal cues.
+- Lacking the Intangibles: Not meeting in person with your prospect creates a few extra challenges to selling during COVID-19.
+You are not sitting across the table from one another, and it is more difficult to read non-verbal cues.
 However, utilizing technology can still give you a face-to-face experience.
 Things that can sometimes be taken for granted in the sales process – like building rapport, picking up on culture clues and workspace dynamics, and building trust with your prospects — are now more difficult given the physical void in a virtual environment.
 Be sure to emphasize these components during a virtual meeting and make time for small talk to ask about them personally and their teams.
-Most importantly be authentic.
-Let your personality come through and above all demonstrate your understanding of their situation and that you are there to help.
+Most importantly, be authentic.
+Let your personality come through and, above all, demonstrate your understanding of their situation and that you are there to help.

-There are going to be challenges in finding ways to write new business and unfortunately, there’s no easy button to press for instant results.
-Instead, focus on building and maintaining your prospecting activity, creating a value-driven message that resonates with the challenges your prospects are going through, and stay aligned with your meeting goals and objectives, even in a virtual environment.
+There are going to be challenges in finding ways to increase sales during COVID, and unfortunately, there’s no easy button to press for instant results.
+Instead, focus on building and maintaining your prospecting activity, creating a value-driven message that resonates with the challenges your prospects are going through, and staying aligned with your meeting goals and objectives, even in a virtual environment.

 Investment banking services offered through MarshBerry Capital, Inc., Member FINRA Member SIPC and an affiliate of Marsh, Berry & Company, Inc. 28601 Chagrin Boulevard, Suite 400, Woodmere, Ohio 44122 (440.354.3230)